anjalichauhan0306/DevTrack-Learning-Platfrom/client/README.md

+# devstack-learning-platform
+DevStack is a role-based learning platform built using the MERN stack, focused on clean backend architecture and real-world workflows.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.